harleytran1902/Retail-Sales-Promotion-Effectiveness-Modelling-/README.md

 - This project shows how statistical modeling can be used to understand the impact of marketing decisions on sales performance.
 By combining data exploration, regression analysis, and panel data methods, it is possible to identify which promotional strategies are most effective and how they should be adapted across different retailers.

 - The results highlight the importance of considering both price sensitivity and store heterogeneity when designing marketing strategies, as well as the need to account for structural changes in the market over time.

+**Key Note:**
+- Pricing and promotion decisions should be tailored by retailer rather than applied uniformly.
+- Discount-driven strategies can boost short-term sales but must be balanced against profitability.
+- Data-driven pricing strategies can significantly improve both sales performance and marketing efficiency.

+## 7. Business Recommendations
+- Avoid excessive discounting as a primary growth strategy → focus on targeted promotions.
+- Use combined promotion strategies (display + advertising) for maximum effectiveness.
+- Adjust pricing and promotion strategies by retailer, as effectiveness varies significantly across chains.
+- Continuously monitor price elasticity to optimise pricing decisions.